neverfap-deluxe/nfd-api/ebook/bible/bible.md

-# About
+# About NeverFap Deluxe

 Welcome to NeverFap Deluxe!

-I decided to create NeverFap Deluxe in 2019 to help people overcome porn addiction, in the easiest and most effective way possible.
+I decided to create NeverFap Deluxe in 2018 in order to help people overcome porn addiction.

-In essence, I aim to teach people how to be in complete control of their minds using the power of meditation and other various awareness and mental health practices.
+I aim to teach people how to be in complete control of their minds using the power of meditation and other various awareness and mental health exercises.

-Not only have I personally overcome my own porn addiction using these impressive skills and abilities (to a point that I literally do not think about porn, nor struggle with it in any capacity).

-However I want to help you do the same too.
+Not only have I personally overcome porn addiction using these fundamental skills and practices, however I want to help you do the same too.

+Because I can say with absolute certainty that full recovery is guaranteed as long as you take the time to educate yourself and learn to trust and embrace the recovery process.

+It's honestly as simple as putting one foot in front of the other, and to make things even easier, I'll be here to guide you every step of the way.

+The Reade (=^ ◡ ^=)

-While everyone is aware of the NoFap movement, no one actually seems to be able to effectively explain how to achieve NoFap with any sort of coherence or consistency.
+While everyone is aware of the NoFap movement, during my journey I failed to find anyone who actually seemed to be able to effectively explain how to overcome porn addiction with any sort of coherence or consistency.

-Most of the materials I could find online ranged from various theories on how to manage porn cravings and emotions using ineffective and unhealthy coping mechanisms.
+Most of the materials I could find online included various theories on how to manage urges utilising a trope of ineffective and unhealthy coping mechanisms...

-To personal advice from existing porn addicts who's opinion seemed to change depending on the day of the week, as per their unpredictable schedule of relapse and mania.
+...to personal advice from existing porn addicts who's opinion seemed to change depending on the day of the week, as per their unpredictable schedule of relapse and mania.

-I mean, you wouldn't trust financial advice from someone with a gambling problem, so why should you treat your porn addiction recovery any differently?
+I mean, you wouldn't receive financial advice from someone with a gambling problem, so why should your porn addiction recovery be any different?

-### That's when I knew there was an opportunity to create a website that could save people years attempting to overcome their porn addiction.
+### That's when I knew there was an opportunity to create a resource that could save people years trying to overcome their porn addiction.